History of Poland (1945–1989): Removal of Gomułka, Stalinist repressions

-The Stalinist government was controlled by Polish communists originating from wartime factions and organizations operating in the Soviet Union under Stalin, such as the Union of Polish Patriots.
+Polish communists originating from wartime factions and organizations operating in the Soviet Union under Stalin, such as the Union of Polish Patriots, controlled the Stalinist government.
 Their leaders at that time included Wanda Wasilewska and Zygmunt Berling.
-Now in Poland, those who remained politically active and in favor ruled the country, aided by the MBP and Soviet "advisers", who were placed in every arm of the government and state security as a guarantee of pro-Soviet policy of the state.
-The most important of them was Konstantin Rokossovsky (Konstanty Rokossowski in Polish), defense minister of Poland from 1949 to 1956, Marshal of the Soviet Union and war hero.
+Now that they were in Poland, those who were still politically active and in Russian favor ruled the country, helped by MBP and Soviet "advisers" in every arm of the government and state security forces to guarantee of pro-Soviet policies.
+The most important was Konstantin Rokossovsky (Konstanty Rokossowski in Polish), defense minister of Poland from 1949 to 1956, Marshal of the Soviet Union and war hero.

 Military conscription was introduced following a postwar hiatus and the army soon reached its permanent size of 400,000 men.

-The Soviet-style secret police including the Department of Security (UB) grew to around 32,000 agents as of 1953.
-At its Stalinist peak, there was one UB agent for every 800 Polish citizens.
-The MBP was also in charge of the Internal Security Corps, the Civil Militia (MO), border guard, prison staff and paramilitary police ORMO used for special actions (with over 100,000 members).
-The ORMO originated from popular self-defense efforts, which were a spontaneous reaction to the explosion of crime in the power vacuum of 1944–45.
+Soviet-style secret police, including the Department of Security (UB), grew to around 32,000 agents as of 1953.
+At their Stalinist peak, there was one UB agent for every 800 Polish citizens.
+The MBP was also in charge of the Internal Security Corps, the Civil Militia (MO), border guards, prison staff and paramilitary police ORMO used for special actions The ORMO began as a popular self-defense effort, a spontaneous reaction to the explosion of crime in the power vacuum of 1944–45.
 In February 1946, the PPR channeled and formalized this citizen militia movement, creating its ostensibly crime control voluntary ORMO structure.